amgretar/grec/README.md

 points.
 Choice of averaging method.

 Tested on Ubuntu 16.04, 18.04 and MacOS.
-User should have installed: python 2.7, gnuradio, astropy, uhd, astropy, matplotlib==2.02 .
+User should have installed: python 2.7, gnuradio, astropy, uhd, astropy, matplotlib==2.02.
+To install this specific version of matplotlib, use: sudo pip install matplotlib==2.02).
+The latest release of matplotlib appears to have an unresolved bug affecting MacOS and a dependency issue on Ubuntu where the correct version of functools_lru_cache can't be found.

 Credits:
 1. Initial version (data acquisiion, spectrum generation, zmq-based data handling, and